How we set your rent and service charges

 We use cookies to give the best experience on our website.
 They are used to analyse web traffic, as well as to define your browsing habits to improve your navigation experience.
 Third parties such as Google may also use cookies to customise digital advertising depending on tastes both on our site as well as on other sites that you visit (re-targeting).

-This tool allows you to manage cookies from the Coastal web site and third parties.
+This tool allows you to manage cookies from the Beacon site and third parties.

 You can read our privacy and cookie policy here with additional information on how to disable cookies on the browser.